Skip to main content

 Salaried Member Rules: What you need to know

-If you’re a member of a LLP, you need to watch out to avoid being caught unexpectedly by the Salaried Member Rules.
-Stephen Kenny from our Financial Services team looks at the rules in more detail and explains what you need to know.
+If you’re a member of a LLP, you need to watch out to avoid being caught unexpectedly by the Salaried Member Rules

 What are the Salaried Member Rules?

-Before the Salaried Member Rules were introduced on 6 April 2014, individual members of an LLP were taxed as if they were partners in a traditional partnership even if they were engaged on terms closer to an employee.
+Before the Salaried Member Rules were introduced, individual members of a Limited Liability Partnership (LLP) may have been taxed as if they were partners in a traditional partnership, even if they were engaged on terms closer to an employee.

 The main tax advantages that the Salaried Member Rules are trying to counter is that, as a member of a partnership: